OpenFAST/openfast/docs/source/dev/performance.rst

 1. Implementing the outcomes from previous work throughout OpenFAST modules and glue codes
-2. Preparing OpenFAST for efficient execution on Intel's next generation platforms
+2. Preparing OpenFAST for efficient execution on Intel®'s next generation platforms

 ..
 Year 2 stuff:

+..
+Further, `Envision Energy USA, Ltd <http://www.envision-group.com/en/energy.html>`_
+.. has continuously contributed code and expertise in this area.

 ..
 Furthermore, NREL is optimizing OpenFAST for the future through profiling on
 ..
 Intel next generation platform (NGP) simulators.